 It is the cutesy/diminutive form of the name Antoine, which was popular back in the day, bearing little other significance.

-That said, being named after the last female French monarch is a merit in itself and one would be proud to have such an honor – maybe even achieving more in their life than their namesake.
+That said, being named after the last female French monarch is a merit in itself and you’d be proud to have such an honor – maybe even achieving more in their life than their namesake.
 Maybe your little queen is capable of doing just that.

 Monique, is a name derived from the name Monica and means ‘advisor’, and ‘someone who helps others out in their life when they need it most’.